ArthurPV/email_spam/README.md

 And that's it.

 ## Future
-The feature of email spam it will update in the futur.
+The feature of email spam it will update in the future.